swissspidy/performant-translations/readme.txt

 For the plugin's full changelog, please see [the Releases page on GitHub](https://github.com/swissspidy/performant-translations/releases).

+= 1.1.2 =

+* Fixed a minor regression when assembling file paths to look up.

 = 1.1.1 =

 * Fixed: Addressed a slight performance regression in 1.1.0.